 Again, my general rule is for heavier loads, you want longer straps, even up to 36 inches long.

 For lighter loads, a 12 or 18-inch strap might do perfectly fine.

 “Not having strong wrist and forearm muscles increases your risk of wrist injury and pain, but creating strength in this area will allow you to lift heavier weights and create a thicker and well-defined forearm area.”

 To better protect your wrists while you work on heavy equipment, the wrist wraps need to be stiffer.

 Some companies offer their product range with softer and stiffer materials that should allow you to choose the right wrist support for the loads you plan to use.

-We always recommend wraps with thumb loops as they play a critical role in keeping the wraps in place.
+We always recommend wrist wraps with a thumb loop as they play a critical role in keeping the wraps in place.

 Yes, you should use wrist wraps for bench presses once you hit weight loads that cause significant strain.
-At lower loads for cardio or warm-up routines, this might not be necessary.
+However, this might not be necessary for cardio or warm-up routines at lower loads, even with good thumb loops.

-The one product that our clients had the best response to was the Bear Grips.
-Available in the right sizes for different lifting categories, you shouldn’t have a problem to get the perfect fit.
+The one product that our clients had the best response to was Contraband.
+Available in the right sizes for different lifting categories, you shouldn’t have a problem getting the perfect fit.

 We also found that they were harder wearing than most other wrist wraps, which was backed up by many customer reviews.